angnobel/Nobel-FYP-Opportunistic-Network/Firmware/ESP32/README.md

+## Setup Instructions
+1. Set device target to esp32c3, via built-in USB JTAC
+2. Set port to use
+3. Configure menuconfig
+    a.
+Turn on bluetooth
+    b.
+Turn on bluetooth 4.2
+    c.
+Set flash size to 4MB
+    d.
+Set partition table to custom
+    e.
+Change example config SSID and password
+4. Build, flash and run
+---
 # Send My Firmware for ESP32 (based on OpenHaystack)

 This project contains a PoC firmware for Espressif ESP32 chips that turns them into an (upload only) serial modem using the Find My Offline Finding network.